 An organized, uncluttered home is in many ways a lifestyle.
 We were inspired by our partnership with California Closets to bring this concept to life.
 Earlier this month we hosted a speaker series entitled “The Art of Refining Your Closet” led by industry experts to share tips about organizing and personalizing your space at home to make it all your own.
 Michael Toccin moderated the evening as Lisa Jacobs, Founder & CEO of Imagine It Done spoke to the art of simplifying your closet:

-Whether you are personalizing, editing, categorizing, or containing, read below for her tips to achieving an organized and refined space as we transition into the fall season.
+Whether you are personalizing, editing, categorizing, or containing, read below for Lisa’s tips to achieving an organized and refined space as we transition into the fall season.

 Start by thinking about your dislikes (rather than what you desire).
 This will help rule out and allow you to declutter what you don’t need in your life.
 This process also informs your personal style and which pieces you should build a wardrobe around.
 Don’t hold back from showcasing and displaying your most valuable and prized accessories – even if it’s just for you.
 Ditch the shoe boxes and handbag dusters and put your items on display as a reflection of your personal style.